frederiksemmel/linicrypt_typst/main.typ

   Condition 3. is almost always fulfilled except if all the calls to the oracle return 0 by chance.
 ]

+TODO Connect this corollary to collision structure.

 #remark[
   - This proof works for sets of constraints which are mixed from different oracle models.
   - The program $Att$ can be expressed as a Linicrypt program.
+TODO expand a bit
   - What we will later prove is that the reverse of the corollary is also true.
   This means that any adversary for the $SolGame$ is actually nothing else than a Linicrypt program.
 ]